LegalLean

 Citizens

-When a government system denies your application or claims you owe money, you deserve to know exactly why, and whether the decision was based on a provable rule or a judgment call.
+Know exactly why a decision was made, and whether it was based on a provable rule or a judgment call.

 Lawyers